tiffanimarlowe/project_template/code/README.md

-## The used file/code for AnyLogic is the folder "Final Project".
+## The used file/code for AnyLogic is in the folder "Final Project".

 - the other 2 folders (AMADRONE_state and Project_AmaDrone) were attempts which were not leading in the right direction.
 They are left inside the folder structure simply for documentation purposes.